NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scene.widget_info/Workshop/Siggraph2022_Manipulator_Tools_Workshop.md

 <br>

-In the variables you will set in the following steps, you will be making a call to `Graphics Foundation`, Gf, which is a package that defines classes for fundamental graphics types and operations.
+In the following steps, you will use `Graphics Foundation`, or Gf, which is a package of fundamental graphics types and operations.

 >#### <b>Step 6.2: Find the Function Update_Scale</b>